stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

-  This dissection seemed to be a greater task than had been expected; for despite the heat of a gasoline stove in the newly raised laboratory tent, the deceptively flexible tissues of the chosen specimen&mdash;a powerful and intact one&mdash;lost nothing of their more than leathery toughness.
+  This dissection seemed to be a greater task than had been expected; for despite the heat of a gasoline stove in the newly raised laboratory tent, the deceptively flexible tissues of the chosen specimen--a powerful and intact one--lost nothing of their more than leathery toughness.
 Lake was puzzled as to how he might make the requisite incisions without violence destructive enough to upset all the structural niceties he was looking for.
 He had, it is true, seven more perfect specimens; but these were too few to use up recklessly unless